fofr/sam-and-paul.com/source/_posts/barcelona-spain.md

 Las Ramblas is packed with shopping stalls, pet stalls and street performers; from terrible Zorros and painted silver statues (chatting during their break), to perfectly executed floating genies that left crowds gasping.
 Dodgy looking men sold squeaky plastic mouthpieces and paranoid for our valuables, we hugged our bags and pockets tightly.

-{% figure spain-cadaques-barcelona-147.jpg landscape %}Outside Palau Güell{% endfigure %}
+{% figure spain-cadaques-barcelona-147.jpg landscape %}
+Outside Palau Güell
+{% endfigure %}

 First stop, Palau Güell, an early Gaudí project, closed for renovations.
 Then to Plaça de Sant Jaume a large open square with central fountain and surrounding eateries.
 Now in the Barri Gòtic quarter we meandered through thin streets, round to the catedral (not the only cathedral in BCN under scaffolding) and Iglesia Santa María del Mar.
 We didn’t go in, a wedding was going on, we instead sat on the wall nearby, watching the smartly dressed passers by, and the quirky artist that appeared to be a misanthrope.
 We stopped again at the Plaça del Rei, a quiet enclosed square with steps perfectly placed for seating--here I strained to photograph those sitting near us in an artistic way.

-{% figure spain-cadaques-barcelona-152.jpg portrait %}Iglesia Santa María del Mar{% endfigure %}
+{% figure spain-cadaques-barcelona-152.jpg portrait %}
+Iglesia Santa María del Mar
+{% endfigure %}

-{% figure spain-cadaques-barcelona-150.jpg landscape %}Man smoking in Plaça del Rei{% endfigure %}
+{% figure spain-cadaques-barcelona-150.jpg landscape %}
+Man smoking in Plaça del Rei
+{% endfigure %}

-{% figure spain-cadaques-barcelona-148.jpg portrait %}Narrow streets of the Barri Gòtic quarter{% endfigure %}
+{% figure spain-cadaques-barcelona-148.jpg portrait %}
+Narrow streets of the Barri Gòtic quarter
+{% endfigure %}

 Round the back of the cathedral we paused for strawberry and raspberry ice creams, as another performer created huge soapy bubbles, leaving the air smelling of washing up liquid.